-This old fashioned cherry ice cream recipe won't disappoint.
+This homemade cherry ice cream recipe won't disappoint.
 You'll be able to make a great-tasting frozen dessert treat for the whole family to enjoy.

 The Complete Confectioner, Pastry Cook, and Baker (1864)